-As part of its efforts to address the priority, the Hospital has focused on increasing knowledge and access to organizations which specialize in substance misuse to create a network of resources for patients in need during discharge.
-Recognizing there can also be a relationship with substance misuse and mental health, in 2021 four team members completed the Mental Health First Aid instructor certification.
+As part of this effort, in 2021 four team members completed the Mental Health First Aid instructor certification.
 Having received the certification, the team members are now able to provide classes training community members on how to help someone who may be experiencing a mental health or substance use challenge.
-The Hospital completed three community classes by the end of 2022.
+The Hospital plans to complete three community classes by the end of 2022.
+The Hospital also partnered with the local NAMI chapter to provide Ending the Silence presentations in local schools.
+These presentations provide middle and high school students education on how to recognize individuals living with a mental health condition and action steps on how to help during a mental health crisis.